open-education-polito/openeduarchive/doc/commands.md

 * Adding vocabularies:
 `invenio vocabularies import -f app_data/vocabularies/oea_education_level.yaml`

+## Troubleshooting
+1. When dealing with the `static` volume, it is necessary to wipe it somehow (just don't run docker down, but maybe docker stop).
+To wipe it, use `docker volume rm static_data`

 ### Hacks for M1 Mac

 1. Enable `sqlalchemy = {extras = ["asyncio"]}` in Pipfile in order to be able